bctiemann/tlkfaa/README.md

 Most especially, Django allows the site for the first time to be built around the modern development pattern of a local dev environment, a central code repo, and one or more staging/production instances to which code can be deployed via a CI/CD pipeline.
-The TLKFAA can now be cloned to a local dev environment and set up using familiar Django setup methods, and is no longer anchored to its one and only production instance.
+The TLKFAA can now be cloned to a local dev workstation and set up using familiar Django setup methods, and is no longer anchored to its one and only production instance.

 The future of the TLKFAA community might be one in which interest in the subject matter continues to slowly wane; but